simonpoole/mapsplit/README.md

 We use gradle for building, no other system is currently supported.

+* Build standalone jar file: `./gradlew fatJar` - the jar file can afterwards be found in `build/libs`.

 ### Testing

 The current tests are rather superficial and need to be improved, the high coverage numbers are misleading.